alexandremendoncaalvaro/severinopi/README.md

 ## Soft power button

 Like ATX Power supply purpose on PCs, we need to avoid corrupted or lost data when turning off devices with embedded operating system environments.
-So, this is a simple way to install and use a similar resource for Raspberry Pi with Raspbian.
+So, this is a simple way to install and use a similar resource for Raspberry Pi with Raspberry Pi OS.

 I've create a script to automate the configuration.
 If you want to check what is under the hood: [Here is the open source code](https://github.com/alexandremendoncaalvaro/soft-power-button-raspberry)